harness/developer-hub/docs/platform/10_Git-Experience/oauth-integration.md

    :::

 4. Go to your branch in the Git repository.
-It now displays your credentials besides the commit.
+It now displays the author details besides the commit.